 (i) Functional and presentation currency

-Items included in the financial statements of each the Company are measured using the currency of the primary economic environment in which the entity operates ('the functional currency’).
+Items included in the financial statements of the Company are measured using the currency of the primary economic environment in which the entity operates ('the functional currency’).
 The financial statements are presented in Indian rupee ('), which is Gabriel India Limited’s functional and presentation currency.

 (ii) Transactions and balances

 Foreign currency transactions are translated into the functional currency using the exchange rates at the dates of the transactions.
-Foreign exchange gains and losses resulting from the settlement of such transactions and from the translation of monetary assets and liabilities denominated in foreign currencies at year-end exchange rates are generally recognised in profit or loss.
+Foreign exchange gains and losses resulting from the settlement of such transactions and from the translation of monetary assets and liabilities denominated in foreign currencies at year-end exchange rates are generally recognized in profit or loss.

-Foreign exchange differences translation of all the assets and liabilities are presented in the statement of profit and loss on a net basis within other income/expenses.
 Non-monetary items which are carried in terms of historical cost denominated in a foreign currency are reported using the exchange rate at the date of the transaction.

 (iii) Government grants

-in non-current liabilities as deferred income and are credited to profit or loss on a straight-line basis over the expected lives of the related assets and presented within other income.
+Government grants relating to the purchase of property, plant and equipment are included in non-current liabilities as deferred income and are credited to profit or loss on a straight-line basis over the expected lives of the related assets and presented within other income.
 Grants from the government are recognised at their fair value where there is a reasonable assurance that the grant will be received, and the Company will comply with all attached conditions.

 (iv) Income tax